S&P 500 posts best January since '87, Dow best since '89

 CLICK HERE TO GET THE FOX BUSINESS APP

 With many Americans working, consumers may continue to spend.
-The unemployment rate is near a 50-year low at 3.9 percent and economists expect January’s jobs data, due Friday, will show that level held steady along with hiring.
-U.S. employers are expected to have added 165,000 workers last month, after a robust 312,000 in December, as tracked by Refinitiv.
+The unemployment rate is near a 50-year low at 4 percent and January’s jobs data reinforced that the labor market is red hot.
+U.S. employers added 304,000 workers, blowing past expectations of 165,000.

 And then there’s the Federal Reserve.
 On Wednesday, Chairman Powell, as expected, skipped a rate hike and signaled that policymakers would be “patient” with future rate hikes which sent stocks higher.